NgMinh2306/FIRMNet-Deepfake-Detection/README.md

-# FAGNet: Frequency-Aware CNN Framework for Robust Face Swapping Deepfake Detection
+# FIRM-Net: Frequency Integration at the Mid-Stage in CNN Backbones for Face-Swapping Deepfake Detection

 📄 **Paper: Accepted – Final link will be added after Springer publication**